tripack45/tripack45.github.io/source/_posts/us-election-2024.md

 [8] (鲁迅) 哀其不幸，怒其不争

 [9] I'm suppressing the fact the implementation of Democrats *ideals* are far from, well, ideal.
-But as we all have seen, bad policies are perfectly okay.
+But as we all have seen, bad policies are perfectly okay with the electorate.
 Bad priorities are not.

+[10] Example: What should a liberal society do with immigrants from less liberal cultures, that, say for the sake of example, is traditionally queer phobia?

+[11] History (and the world at large) spells trouble for the incumbant government due to economy.
+It should not be surprising that the Democrats lost the election, even if they did everything perfectly.
+What is surprsing is the margin.

+[12] Sections of it did get built.
+It was not nearly close to the scale being proposed, and it did not meaningfully change the situation.